For those of you watching on the Ditto Cam wondering what it is that I am moving and grooving to here, I was listening to Music Maestro Barry White.

 And that debate is procedurally allowed for 30 hours.

-30 hours will take us to Thursday.
+The 30 hours will take us to Thursday.

 The real cloture vote is thus Thursday.

-Now the vote today was 6435.
+Now, the vote today was 6435.

-All they needed was 60 votes to uh stop the offering of amendments and open the debate process on these amendments that were offered.
+All they needed was 60 votes to stop the offering of amendments and open the debate process on these amendments that were offered.

-These these amendments were allowed.
+These amendments were allowed.

-It's okay, we're going to need to do something to get some Republican votes.
+It's, okay, we're going to need to do something to get some Republican votes.

 They want some amendments.

-So we'll let them uh offer their amendments.
+So we'll let them offer their amendments.

-I can I can understand why a number of Republicans might say, all right, look it.
+I can understand why a number of Republicans might say, all right, look it.

 I'm going to go ahead and vote to shut down the amendment process so we can start debating the amendments.